Hufrinconlo/Hufrinconlo/README.md

 Here are some ideas to get you started:
 -->

-🌱 I’m currently learning c++ to make high performance apps
+I'm an engineer interested in data science and machine learning.

-⚡ Fun fact: I suck at this :D
+Python is my main language but I’m currently learning c++ to make high performance apps